German composer (c. 17 December 1770 26 March 1827) of Classical Music, generally considered one of the most talented and influential of all time.

 Beethoven in popular culture

-- Peanuts: Schroeder is a massive Loony Fan of the composer.
-Generations of children grew up reading Peanuts strips in which character Schroeder was an obsessive Loony Fan of Beethoven, originally as a means for cartoonist Charles Schulz to parody one of the first children's fads, the cult of Davy Crockett merchandise in the 1950s.
+- Peanuts: Generations of children first became aware of Beethoven through the character Schroeder's obsessive Loony Fandom of the composer, a trait originally devised as a means for cartoonist Charles Schulz to parody one of the first children's fads, the cult of Davy Crockett merchandise in the 1950s.
 According to the Beethoven Exhibit at the Charles Schulz museum in Santa Rosa, Schulz liked Mozart more, but decided that "Beethoven" was funnier as a name.

 - His Fifth Symphony is given a disco remix treatment as "A Fifth of Beethoven" in Saturday Night Fever by Walter Murphy, who would compose the themes to Seth MacFarlane animated sitcoms Family Guy, American Dad!, and The Cleveland Show.